-The sign-up bonus allows cardmembers to 50,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
+The sign-up bonus allows cardmembers to Limited Time Offer: 100,000 bonus miles after you spend $10,000 on purchases in the first 3 months your account is open.
+Offer ends 4/2/20.
 This is by far one of the limited bonuses offered not only among the cards in this review, but with other luxury travel cards on the market.
-Cardmembers Earn 2 miles per $1 spent on tickets purchased from United, and 1.5 miles per $1 spent on all other purchases.
+Cardmembers Earn 2 miles per $1 spent on United purchases, and 1.5 miles per $1 spent on all other purchases.
 Businesses can get free employee cards, but it doesn’t come with any tools.

 How to choose the right airline business card

 There are many factors to unpack when deciding which airline business credit card is best for your company.
 Asking questions can help you prioritize which card features will help you maintain and grow your business, plus allow you to get the best perks from your chosen airline.